wayoxmedia/restomarket/README.md

 After these steps, you may need to flush your dns.

-Navigate with your browser to the phpmyadmin site
+Navigate with your browser to the site

 `http://eglee.test`